bluehands/Hangfire.Community.CarbonAwareExecution/README.md

 ## Methodology

-**Hangfire.CarbonAwareExecution Extension** make use of the [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk) a [Green Software Foundation](https://greensoftware.foundation/) Project.
+**Hangfire.Community.CarbonAwareExecution Extension** make use of the [Carbon Aware SDK](https://github.com/Green-Software-Foundation/carbon-aware-sdk) a [Green Software Foundation](https://greensoftware.foundation/) Project.
 There are some extensions to the SDK to use cached offline data sources in our [fork](https://github.com/bluehands/carbon-aware-sdk).

 The emission forecast data are uploaded periodically to a Azure Blob Storage for a given grid region and are public (e.g. for Germany <https://carbonawarecomputing.blob.core.windows.net/forecasts/de.json>).